cheekyavo/cheekyavo/README.md

 ## Firefox Installation
 1. Download the zip file from [here](https://downgit.github.io/#/home?url=https://github.com/cheekyavo/cheekyavo/tree/main/extension) and extract the folder to your Desktop.
 2. Follow Firefox installation instructions [here](https://extensionworkshop.com/documentation/develop/temporary-installation-in-firefox/).
+<br/><b>Warning</b>: It appears that the extension loading instructions have to be repeated every time you close Firefox (since it's meant for development testing only).
+I am looking for a way to make the loading permanent.
+Please stand by.

 <br/>